eclipse-zenoh/zenoh-java/README.md

 ### Packaging

-We intend to publish this code on Maven in the short term in order to ease the installation, but for the moment, until we add some extra functionalities and test this library a bit further, we will only publish packages into Github packages.
+We intend to publish this code on Maven in the short term in order to ease the installation, but for the moment, until we add some extra functionalities and test this library a bit further, we will only publish packages to Github packages.

 ### Potential API changes

-When using this library, keep in mind changes may occur, especially since this is the first version of the library.
-We have, however, aimed to make the design as stable as possible from the very beginning, so changes on the code probably won't be substantial.
+When using this library, keep in mind the api is not fully stable.
+Changes are to be expected, especially for version 1.0.0.

+### Performance

+The communication between the Kotlin code and the Rust code through the java native interface (JNI) has its toll on performance.

+Some preliminary performance evaluations done on an M2 Mac indicate around a 50% performance drop regarding the publication throughput
+(compared to Rust-Rust communication), and for subscription throughput the performance is similar to that of zenoh-python, with around 500K messages per second for an 8 bytes payload messages.